ydahal1/ydahal1/jokes.md

-Why did the barber win the race?
-He took a short cut.
+How do you make holy water?
+You boil the hell out of it.

 [
-Sat Aug  8 00:23:25 UTC 2026
+Sun Aug  9 00:25:04 UTC 2026
  ]